Inflationary magnetogenesis of primordial magnetic fields with multiple vector fields: Double-field model

 Insert $\mathbf{T}^{-1}$ in \eqref{e41} one can found that there is no $g_{\pm}$ can satisfy \eqref{e41} unless $I=0$.
 The reason is that \eqref{e41} is overdetermined in this case as we discuss in Sec.\ref{s3}.

-This means that if one still use the eigenvectors of $\mathbb{Z}$ matrix to construct $\mathbf{T}$ matrix, then the coupling term between $\mathcal{A}^+$ and $\mathcal{A}^-$ and the first time derivative term will appear in the evolution equation \eqref{e38}.
-The reason of these terms is the off-diagonal elements of $\mathbf{T}^{-1}$ which are order $O(I)$.
-From \eqref{e39} and \eqref{e40}, one can found that these terms are also order $O(I)$, which can be omitted compare to the other term.
+This means that if one still uses the eigenvectors of $\mathbb{Z}$ matrix to construct $\mathbf{T}$ matrix, then the coupling term between $\mathcal{A}^+$ and $\mathcal{A}^-$ and the first time derivative term will appear in the evolution equation \eqref{e38}.
+The reason for these terms is the off-diagonal elements of $\mathbf{T}^{-1}$ which are order $O(I)$.
+From \eqref{e39} and \eqref{e40}, one can find that these terms are also order $O(I)$, which can be omitted compared to the other term.
 Therefore, we ignored the off-diagonal equations in \eqref{e41}.
 Then \eqref{e41} is

 which means that $g_{\pm}=f_{\pm}^{-1}$ as in case 1.
 Therefore $\mathbf{\Omega}=diag\{-\mu_+\eta^{-2},-\mu_-\eta^{-2}\}$ where

 and $q:=(f_+f_-)^{-1}=\text{constant}$. \eqref{e43} now are

 and the power spectrum of magnetic fields at the end of inflation is